theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 ### Manual registration

-Indtead of using `bootstrap.py`, the client can also be registered manually.
+Instead of using `bootstrap.py`, the client can also be registered manually.
+However, we recommend using `bootstrap.py` since it handles these extra manual steps for you.

 After installing `katello-ca-consumer` RPM from `http://smartproxy.example.test/pub/katello-ca-consumer-latest.noarch.rpm` `/etc/rhsm/rhsm.conf` and `/etc/yum.repos.d/redhat.repo` will contain the hostname of whichever proxy served the initial request and not `smartproxy.example.net` as we'd like it.
 Thus, when registering the system with `subscription-manager`, we have to pass `--serverurl=https://smartproxy.example.test:8443/rhsm --baseurl=https://smartproxy.example.test/pulp/repos` to update those two config files.